EcaleD/EcaleD.github.io/content/post/doc-test-automation/index.md

 <!--more-->

-# Automate testing in the technical documentation workflow

 Keeping technical documentation up‑to‑date is a challenging task.
 It requires a mechanism to detect discrepancies between the product and the documentation.
 Without a procedural guarantee, existing docs can be overlooked, since documenting new features takes priority.

 One advantage of doc-as-code is that it brings documentation closer to the product code, thereby making it more likely to be built and tested automatically.